bitcoindevkit/bitcoindevkit.org/docs/_blog/first_bdk_taproot_tx.md

 ```

 There isn't much to explain here: I disabled the `missing_docs` lint so that the compiler wouldn't complain about the new public methods that aren't documented.
-Then, I added a getter for the `hash` field of `NodeInfo` and made the strcut itself and a bunch of methods public.
+Then, I added a getter for the `hash` field of `NodeInfo` and made the struct itself and a bunch of methods public.

 We will use this structure later to recover the merkle root of a Taproot script tree, given one leaf and the other "hidden" branches.

 ## rust-miniscript

-Moving on to [rust-miniscript]: once again, most of the work required to support Taproot had already been done by [sanket1729], but this time I was working with very "early" prototype-like code, so I was prepared to
+Moving on to [rust-miniscript]: once again, most of the work required to support Taproot had already been done, but this time I was working with very "early" prototype-like code, so I was prepared to
 make some changes to the code to get it to work how I wanted.

 Instead of showing one big diff I will talk about the commits individually, which I think will help making more clear what I was doing.